Broadcast and play with locals

 - Gaea's Blessing - The deck's insurance against instant-speed grave hate when comboing off.
 Incredibly useful and gives the combo a lot more resilience, although a relatively dead draw otherwise.

 - Noxious Revival - Something that could be counted as a utility card, Noxious is a very good card when protecting our combo.
 Being able to recur any card from the grave to the top of our deck is excellent when we combo off, and at other times it can be used to mess our opponents' topdecks.

 The second, more prominent part of our interaction suite.
 Primarily tools to take down the obstacles that prevent us from winning, they can also be used to deny mana from our opponents if they seem to be comboing off too soon for our taste.

 - Assassin's Trophy - A new premier catch-all spell from Guilds of Ravnica.
 The fact that it destroys lands as well makes it a loopable recursion outlet like Beast Within when going off.
 Take note that you can force them to not find a land if you cast this after they have tutored something on the top of their library with something like Vampiric Tutor !

-- Beast Within - Another very powerful catch-all removal card.
-3CMC is costly, but the card's versatility is undisputed which is why it's still run in most of my Gitrog iterations.
+- Beast Within - Another, very powerful catch-all removal card.
+3CMC is costly, but the card's versatility is undisputed which is why it's been a mainstay in most of the Gitrog iterations I run.

 - Abrupt Decay - Less applicable than Beast Within , but is uncounterable and cheaper.
 One of our best removal spells.